Manojlovic1998/react-ts-template/README.md

 You can customize the Dependabot configuration to better suit your project's needs:

-- **Package Ecosystems**: If your project uses other package ecosystems, you can add more entries to the updates list for each ecosystem.
-Refer to the documentation for the complete list of supported ecosystems.
+- **Package Ecosystems**: If your project uses other package ecosystems, you can add more entries to the `updates` list for each ecosystem.
+Refer to the [documentation](https://docs.github.com/github/administering-a-repository/configuration-options-for-dependency-updates) for the complete list of supported ecosystems.
-- **Update Schedule**: You can adjust the interval in the schedule section to control how often Dependabot checks for updates.
-For example, set interval to "daily" for more frequent checks.
+- **Update Schedule**: You can adjust the `interval` in the `schedule` section to control how often Dependabot checks for updates.
+For example, set `interval` to "`daily"` for more frequent checks.
-- **Branch Names and Labels**: In the target-branch and pull-request-branch-name sections, customize the branch names for target branches and pull request branches as per your branch naming conventions.
-Similarly, modify the labels to your preferred ones in the labels section.
+- **Branch Names and Labels**: In the `target-branch` and `pull-request-branch-name` sections, customize the branch names for target branches and pull request branches as per your branch naming conventions.
+Similarly, modify the `labels` to your preferred ones in the labels section.
-- **Commit Message Prefix**: Change the prefix value in the commit-message section to specify a custom prefix for commit messages.
-The prefix-development option allows different prefixes for development dependency updates.
+- **Commit Message Prefix**: Change the `prefix` value in the `commit-message` section to specify a custom prefix for commit messages.
+The `prefix-development` option allows different prefixes for development dependency updates.
-- **Package Manifest Location**: Update the directory value to point to the correct location of package manifests for each package ecosystem.
+- **Package Manifest Location**: Update the `directory` value to point to the correct location of package manifests for each package ecosystem.

 #### Activating Dependabot

-Once you've saved the .github/dependabot.yml file in your repository, Dependabot will automatically start monitoring for outdated dependencies according to the specified schedule.
+Once you've saved the `.github/dependabot.yml` file in your repository, Dependabot will automatically start monitoring for outdated dependencies according to the specified schedule.
 It will create pull requests on the develop branch whenever updates are available.
 Review the pull requests, test the updates, and merge them to keep your project up-to-date with the latest dependencies.

 #### **Important Note**: